matheuristic/plan9port-config/README.md

 - `alink` ([source](https://moriendi.org/tools/acme/)):
   `alink name cmd arg1 ...` creates a new window named `name` and executes `cmd` in it with the given args.
+- `Asave`: Saves modified (i.e. unsaved) files in the running Acme instance to an autosave directory intermittently.
+See the subsection _Autosaving_ above.
 - `Blog`: Monitors the Acme log, and append the name of each file as it is opened to `$HOME/.acme/recentf` or specified file.
 If using, it is best to run at the start of each Acme session.